-Widespread power outages, damage, flooding, and access constraints are leading to retail gas station closures in impacted areas.
+- Widespread power outages, damage, flooding, and access constraints are leading to retail gas station closures in impacted areas.
 Due to limited availability from power outages, gas stations with power or operating on generator have reported long lines and high demand.
-The high demand at available stations as lead to temporary fuel outages while stations wait for resupply.
+The high demand at available stations has led to temporary fuel outages while stations wait for resupply.
 Power outages are also limiting availability of some terminals in the affected area.
 Long lines have been reported at terminals; however, some lines may be due to use of drivers not certified for specific terminals and require safety certification prior to entry.
-The state is suppling generators to some retail stations.
+The state is suppling generators to some retail stations. - The City of New Orleans has developed a website for tracking Gas Station Status in Orleans Parish.